Benson-Gikonyo/requirement-analysis/README.md

 2. Requirement Elicitation

--A deeper process of drawing out detailed requirements from stakeholders.
+-Entails a deeper process of drawing out detailed requirements from stakeholders.

 -Involves active communication and engagement to uncover both stated and hidden needs.